 When an Entry Page of a Broadcast Application is loaded on the User Agent, the URL shall include a query term providing the Base URI of the ATSC 3.0 WebSocket Interface supported by receivers.
+Similarly, the Receiver shall report the current version of the WebSocket API supported by providing another query term containing the release date of this standard.
 Using the ABNF syntax, the query component shall be as defined below: